-After feeling a little more comfortable riding the scooters I decided to ride my bike to the Lod Cave.
+After feeling a little more comfortable riding the scooters, I decided to ride my bike to the Lod Cave.
 Everyone said it was better to just ride there as it was about an hour and a half away and would be better than paying for a tuk tuk.
-In the morning there were about 10 other people who were going to go so Amber, Lindsay and I decided to join them.
-You know, security in numbers.
+In the morning, there were about 10 other people also going to go so Amber, Lindsay and I decided to join them.
+You know, safety in numbers.

 The drive to the cave was crazy!!
 Way harder than I expected as there were tons of sharp curves, hills on steep inclines and declines and halfway through I really felt like turning around.

 But we had gotten this far, so I kept reminding myself to just be careful, drive safely and make it to the cave.
 If anything happened, I had travel insurance so I knew I wouldn’t have to pay but who wants to get injured?!
 Not me!

 When we arrived at the cave, we grabbed some lunch before hiring our guide.
 It was a total of 150 baht per person to enter the cave, hire the guide and get the raft through the cave.